Emerging market turmoil, deflation jitters knock European shares

 “The Fed remains assertive on execution of tapering despite recent turmoil within the emerging market world, which spells more turbulence ahead.
 While current emerging volatility is impacting developed markets as well, some of the flows are being redirected toward Europe, notably into Italy, Spain and the UK,” Van Slooten said.

-Shares in luxury goods makers bucked the trend on Friday, recovering from a recent slump after results from Louis Vuitton owner LVMH eased investor worries about the sector’s outlook given China’s slowing economic growth.
+Shares in luxury goods makers bucked the trend on Friday, recovering from a recent slump after reassuring results from Louis Vuitton owner LVMH, which eased investor worries about the sector’s outlook given China’s slowing economic growth.

-LVMH shares jumped 7.9 percent, while Hermes added 4.1 percent.
+LVMH shares jumped 7 percent, while Hermes added 3.7 percent.
 But despite the day’s rally, luxury shares remained in the red this month.
-The sector, seen as a safe-haven for fund managers during the heat of the euro zone debt crisis due to its strong exposure to emerging markets, has recently fallen out of favour.
+The sector - seen as a safe-haven for fund managers during the heat of the euro zone debt crisis due to its strong exposure to emerging markets - has recently fallen out of favour, hurt by doubts over the pace of growth in emerging markets.

 Interactive map of emerging markets currency performance: